 Besides his devotion to classical music, Zhen is also an avid advocator for contemporary music.
 In 2013, Zhen worked with Jeffery Milarsky, a leading conductor of contemporary music and conducting faculty at Juilliard School and Manhattan School of Music, and performed Ballet mècanique by American composer George Antheil (1900-1959) at Borden Auditorium of Manhattan School of Music.
 In 2014, he was invited as a guest artist to perform Suite for Violin and Piano composed by American composer Edward Smaldone, Director of Aaron Copland School of Music of Queens College in the Concert Celebrating 40 Years at Queens College, and shared the stage with the prominent artists, such as clarinetist Charles Niedich and violinist Daniel Phillips.Zhen studied in classes of Sylvia Rosenberg, Robert McDonald, Frank Peter, Zimmermann, David Geber, and Miriam Fried.
 He completed his Bachelor’s Degree in piano performance at Central Conservatory of Music in Beijing, and earned his Master’s Degree in piano performance under Dr. Arkady Aronov and Master’s Degree in instrumental accompanying and chamber music with Dr. Heasook Rhee at Manhattan School of Music.
 Zhen currently works at Manhattan School of Music as a Staff Pianist, and he also holds the position of the Music Director of St. John the Baptist Roman Catholic Church (established 1884) in Jersey City, New Jersey.

+He is the recipient of a Performing Artist Grant from the American-Scandinavian Foundation of New York City, which provided funds for him as piano soloist in an orchestral performance in Stockholm.
 He is a member of the American Matthay Association for Piano, and frequently performs at their yearly conferences.